awsdocs/amazon-aurora-user-guide/doc_source/CHAP_GettingStartedAurora.md

 **Note**
 You might be behind a corporate firewall that does not allow access to default ports such as the Aurora MySQL default port, 3306\.
 In this case, provide a port value that your corporate firewall allows\.
 Remember that port value later when you connect to the Aurora DB cluster\.

-1. Leave the rest of the values as their defaults, and choose **Launch DB instance** to create the DB cluster and primary instance\.
+1. Leave the rest of the values as their defaults, and choose **Create database** to create the DB cluster and primary instance\.

 ### Connect to an Instance in a DB Cluster<a name="CHAP_GettingStartedAurora.Aurora.Connect"></a>